Skip to main content

 Here are our 5 top pick hiking trails you can take on during your spring mountain getaway to Fernie.

-Fairy Creek Falls
+1. Fairy Creek Falls

 Spring time sees a torrential flow of snowmelt charging down the valley towards Fairy Creek Falls.
 The sound of crashing water slowly builds to a deathening crecendo as you make the final approach to the waterfall.
 You may want to pack a waterproof outer layer for this one as the mist of water can carry some distance down the creek.
-This out and back trail is great for the whole family with minimal elevation change and can be hiked within an hour and a half to two hours.
+This out-and-back trail is great for the whole family with minimal elevation change and can be hiked within an hour and a half to two hours.

-Swine Flu
+2. Swine Flu Bench

 Not too far away from the Fairy Creek trail head is an alternative hike great for those looking for more of a physical challenge.
 The climb up Swine Flu trail is part of the even grander Mt.
 Proctor loop (definitely a hike for one for the summer to-do list).
 Don't let the unappetizing name deter you from this fantastic hike with a stellar overlooking to Fernie and the Lizard Range.

 This trail has two breathtaking viewpoints which you can conquer depending on how your cardio-levels are feeling.
 Hint: the trail is called Hyperventilation for a very good reason.
-The first bench viewpoint overlooks Fernie Alpine Resort and the Lizard Valley towards Island Lake Lodge.
-Keep grinding on up to Castle Rock for even more vistas overlooking Fernie, and towards Hosmer.
+The first bench viewpoint overlooks Fernie Alpine Resort and the Lizard Range towards Island Lake Lodge.
+Keep grinding on up to Castle Rocks for even more vistas overlooking Fernie, and towards Hosmer.
 Both options are equally worth a day's labour.

 Supporting Fernie's Trail System